 Religion

-Though there is an increasing number of Protestants, particularly Evangelicals, and most Chileans identify as Roman Catholic.
-In some parts of the nation, indigenous beliefs and faiths also are rather important.
+Though there is an increasing number of Protestants, particularly Evangelicals, most Chileans identify as Roman Catholic.
+In some parts of the nation, indigenous beliefs and faiths are also rather important.

 Food and cooking